runpod/openv/docs/system-overview.md

     - User enters a prompt and requests video generation
     - Frontend submits request to `/api/runpod` endpoint
-    - Creates a new video record in the database with status "PENDING"
+    - Creates a new video record in the database with status "queued"
-    - Sends request to RunPod API with the prompt and configuration
+    - Centralized `videoSubmit` helper handles RunPod submission and database updates
-    - Returns job ID and status to frontend
+    - Returns video information to frontend

 2. **RunPod Processing**